-Roora Squad (or Lobola Squad in Isindebele) is a relatively new term referring to the team of bride and bridesmaids at a traditional African wedding ceremony, Roora (Lobola).
+Roora Squad (or Lobola Squad in Isindebele) was a relatively new term in 2020s referring to the team of bride and bridesmaids at a traditional African wedding ceremony, Roora (Lobola).
 Sometimes the term also refers to the man and his team of supporting friends.

 The term gradually gained popularity from around 2018.
 In 2021, the term trended on Zimbabwe social media following incidents of Roora Squad drama posted on the platforms.
 There are pictures on social media suggesting the culture had already started in 2017.